We would like to introduce you to Koan’s OKR Examples Worksheet, a great tool to use as you’re preparing for an OKR planning cycle.

 - Complete 2 training sessions on the new product for Marketing and Sales teams

-When you download the Examples Worksheet, you will also find examples for Engineering, HR, Sales, Customer Success and Finance.
+When you download the Examples Worksheet, you will also find examples for Engineering, HR, Sales, Customer Success, Design, Operations, and Finance.
 Similar to Product Management, not all of the identified examples are straightforward.
 Take Sales.
 There are other things you can measure beyond quotas.
 But you’re going to have to push yourself to identify them.

 And this is why attention to OKR planning cycles and listening to teams is so important when crafting OKRs: this work demands both our focus and a range of diverse thinkers to be successful.